johndao1005/web601-milestone-1/Tech report.md

 The manual is focus on backend so instead of backend and frontend folder at the root directory, we will work directly with backend at root directory and all the files and folder can be moved into backend or Server-side folder afterward.

+An example of request and response of most routes is created and stored in `HTTP Requests.postman_collection.json`, the file can be imported and read in Postman software for example and better understand.

 ### Set up environment

 ####  Important Packets

-\- Node provides backend environment for the application
+\- `Node` provides backend environment for the application

-\- Express middleware is used to handle requests, routes, and session
+\- `Express` middleware is used to handle requests, routes, and session

-\- Mongoose schemas to model the application data
+\- `Mongoose` schemas to model the application data

-\- Bcrypt provides encryption for password allow better security
+\- `Bcrypt` provides encryption for password allow better security

-\- dotenv is used to hide the secret or important details
+\- `dotenv` is used to hide the secret or important details

 #### Install packets